mjtnaeini/summary_glnexus_plots/README.md

 # summary_glnexus_plots
 # Variant Burden Analysis Pipeline

 This repository contains a PBS- and R-based pipeline to perform per-chromosome variant analysis, burden calculation, and visualization for SNVs and indels.
-It is designed for HPC systems like **Gadi (NCI Australia)** and includes chromosome-wise analysis, data merging, and population-stratified plotting.
+It includes chromosome-wise analysis, data merging, and population-stratified plotting.

 ---